 As with temperature and lighting, reptiles in the wild are accustomed to locations with fairly stable humidity.
 They control that humidity by burrowing, or moving to a microclimate that meets their needs within their environment.
 Captive animals cannot do that.

 A snake or lizard kept in too dry an environment will develop health problems.
-On the less serious side, it may shed poorly; more seriously, it can develop kidney failure and die.
+She may either shed poorly, or develop more serious health issues.
 Conversely, too much humidity can lead to problems with fungus, bacteria, and blister disease.

 Depending on the animal's needs, you will need to provide a means to regulate the humidity in your pet's home.
 In some cases, this will mean providing a full vivarium setup complete with aquatic water filtration in part of the tank, and a dry "terrarium" setup in the other portion.
 You may need to install misting equipment, drippers, or foggers.
 Or your needs may be as simple as providing a standard humidifier in a large enclosure, a humidity "retreat" filled with damp moss, or a large, shallow dish of water.
 In a pinch, for some herps, spraying the environment from a bottle when the humidity occasionally drops too low may also be an option.
 And, of course, if your pet is sensitive to humidity, a good humidity alert device is an absolute requirement.